Ministry of Health Singapore. All Rights Reserved.

 What is the short-term effect of the haze on my health?

-There may be up to 1-3 days of time between exposure to haze and health effects/ symptoms.
+There may be up to one to three days of time between exposure to haze and health effects/ symptoms.

 What are the long-term effects of the haze?

 Singapore is not affected by the haze throughout the year.
 Any exposure is short-term in nature (i.e. continuous exposure to unhealthy daily average PSI levels over a period of a few days) and such exposure may vary from year to year.
-As international studies are based on long-term exposure to air pollution, there is little robust data on the longer-term effects of short-term exposure to haze like the pattern seen in Singapore.
+As international studies are based on long term exposure to air pollution, there is little robust data on the longer-term effects of episodic short-term exposures to haze like the pattern seen in Singapore.

 Studies have shown that persons living overseas with continuous exposure over several years to high ambient pollution from fine particles (i.e. particulate matter 2.5 (PM2.5); particles smaller than 2.5 micrometres), may have a higher risk of (i) cardiovascular effects, such as heart attacks, (ii) reduced lung development, as well as (iii) the development of chronic respiratory diseases, such as asthma, in children.

 How is the air quality forecasted?
 Why is the health advisory based on 24-hour PSI forecast?

 During haze episodes, the National Environment Agency (NEA) will provide an air quality forecast for the next 24 hours.
 NEA will look at all relevant factors, including weather conditions, in determining this forward projection.

 Which groups of people are more sensitive to haze?